fold-squirrel/uelaur/README.md

 ### uel pdf related
-- **name_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the postion of the student name in the pdf
+- **name_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the student name postion in the pdf

-- **id_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the postion of the student id in the pdf
+- **id_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the student id postion in the pdf

 - **student_field_font_size**: the font size of the student name and id